gfargo/ink-playing-cards/examples/golf.md

     {gamePhase === 'main' && currentPlayer === 'player' && (
       <Text>
         {selectedCard
           ?
-"Press 1-6 to replace a card, or X to discard" : "Press D to draw from deck, P to draw from discard pile"}
+'Press 1-6 to replace a card, or X to discard' : 'Press D to draw from deck, P to draw from discard pile'}
       </Text>
     )}
   </Box>